How to Run for Office

 The City Clerk's office will issue candidate nomination materials in-person during regular business hours.
+Please review our COVID-19 safety protocols prior to your appointment.
 If a candidate elects to receive the candidate documents via email, the candidate must provide written request to receive the materials in that manner.
 Before issuing candidate documents, our office will follow standard procedures and guidelines, such as verification of eligibility for the office sought and collecting the appropriate filing fee.
 All materials that require an oath by the candidate must be executed in the presence of a notary or at the office of the City Clerk.
-The Nomination Period in which to file papers runs from July 13, 2020 - August 7, 2020.
-Per Elections Code § 10225 the candidate filing period will be extended to August 12, 2020 if an incumbent eligible for re-election does not file by August 7, 2020.
+The Nomination Period has been extended to August 12, 2020 per Elections Code § 10225.

 We recommend that candidates make an appointment for in person or online video conference.

 Candidates must submit original documents to our office during available business hours, by appointment only.

 You may review an electronic version of our Candidate Binder.